ScrawnyGrandpa/Final_Project_Fullstack/backend/README.md

     3. Create a .env file in the root of the project and add your environment variables:

     (Please note that the default MongoBD used in this project is Compass and ENVIRONMENT=development is the default choice.
-For ATLAS usage please change ENVIROMENT=production)
+For ATLAS usage please change ENVIROMENT=production and provide your MongoDB URI)

     PORT = 3000
     ADMIN_EMAIL=YourAdminEmail